How To Survive A Road Trip With Your Kids

 About halfway through a 3,755-mile road trip from Orlando to Seattle, I had a little reality check.
-It happened a few minutes into an hour-long interview with an NPR show in Madison, Wis., when the topic swerved to the topic of unruly kids in a car.
+It happened a few minutes into an hour-long interview with an NPR show in Madison, Wis., when the topic swerved toward unruly kids in a car.

 "What do you do when they don't behave?" one caller asked.